gh228df/4-in-a-row-AI/README.md

 # Features

-The AI game solver guarantees optimal play by completely solving the game.
-By utilizing hashing, the RAM usage for calculating the first move can reach approximately 26GB.
+AI guarantees to play optimally by completely solving the game.
+Solving Connect 4 for the first time may take up to 500 seconds and around 23GB of system memory.

-Pre-calculated data for the first 4 moves for both players can be found in the AIn.bin file.
-Integrating this file with the main program ensures optimal performance.
+Solving the game is not required because pre-calculated data for the first 4 moves for both players can be found in the AIn.bin file.
 Additionally, new moves will be cached in the AIn.bin file.

 # AIn.bin encoding

-Cache Size: The first 64 bits indicate the size of the cache.<br>
+Cache Size: The first 32 bits indicate the size of the cache.<br>
-Cached Positions: Following the cache size, positions for both players are stored as 64-bit unsigned variables <br>
+Cached Positions: Following the cache size, positions for both players are stored as 49-bit unsigned variables <br>
-Best Moves: The next part of the file contains best moves represented as 8-bit unsigned variables.<br>
+Best Moves: In the same variable the best move is stored as a 3-bit unsigned integer shifted by 52 bits.<br>
-Evaluation: The remaining part of the file contains board evaluation represented as 8-bit signed variables.<br>
+Evaluation: The remaining part of the variable contains board evaluation represented as 8-bit signed variable shifted by 56 bits.<br>